 Many external programs fail because they lack an understanding of the Asmat’s social and cultural context.

-The Asmat Cultural Archives and Research Institute conducts qualitative research based on archives, interviews, and ethnography to explore overlooked local values.
+The Asmat Cultural Archives and Research conducts qualitative research based on archives, interviews, and ethnography to explore overlooked local values.

 Our approach aligns with the Asmat perspective rather than simply applying contemporary standards.